Trains suspended and ferries cancelled as Storm Bram sweeps in

 There are warnings that gusts around 50-60 mph are possible fairly widely, and potentially in excess of 70 mph in exposed areas and on high ground.

-A yellow warning of rain is in place from Scotland’s central belt to the border until midday.
+A yellow warning of rain was in place from Scotland’s central belt to the border until midday.

 The Transport Scotland Resilience Room and the Multi-Agency Response Team are monitoring conditions, as is the Scottish Government’s Resilience Room (SGoRR).